Proactive Messaging for App Messaging

 App Messaging is a new channel available in the Proactive Messaging solution that currently also supports SMS and WhatsApp.
 Brands using the Mobile SDK will now be able to send outbound messages to their consumers via the app.

-Brands will be able to leverage the Proactive Messaging API in order to send outbound messages to consumers via App Messaging.
+Brands will be able to leverage the Proactive Messaging API to send outbound messages to consumers via App Messaging.

 Using the Proactive Messaging API capabilities, brands can: